The Weeknd Cozies Up To Selena Gomez After Awkward Bella Hadid Reunion

 Selena Gomez’s Reaction When Asked About Bella Hadid & The Weeknd Is Priceless (VIDEO) https://t.co/59EylmhzD3 pic.twitter.com/shhObTeLqe

-— Eddie ????Stephen (@eddeegaga) March 13, 2017
+— Eddie????Stephen (@eddeegaga) March 13, 2017

 This is not the first time Gomez has been accused of “using” her love interests and dating them for her own business’ benefit and fame.
 Justin Bieber, who was the “Hands To Myself” singer’s on-again, off-again boyfriend, has previously said that Gomez had dated him only to get more famous.